knowingwings/decentralized-mobile-manipulator/README.md

 ---

-*Part of ongoing research in decentralized multi-robot coordination.*
+*Part of research in decentralized multi-robot coordination completed as a requirement for BEng Mechatronics.*